 The main aim of WebSockets is to provide real-time notifications for clients about server events or changes without a need for the client to repeat requests to the server for new information.
 For example:

-- When someone changed the document another user was in progress of editing.
-In this case, a notification informing that someone is working with this document or that the document has been modified is immensely helpful.
+When someone changed the document, which another user was in the progress of editing.
+In this case, a notification informing that someone is working with this document, or that the document has been modified is immensely helpful.

-- Real-time charts of stock prices or currency exchange rates on financial portals.
-The accuracy and timeliness of this type of data is crucial for visitors of the portal and manual refreshment of the page can be very exhausting.
+Real-time charts of stock prices or currency exchange rates on financial portals.
+The accuracy and timeliness of this type of data are crucial for visitors of the portal, and manual refreshment of the page can be very exhausting.

-- Real-time instant messaging on the website.
-Users must receive messages without refreshing the chat page.
+Real-time instant messaging on the website.
+Users must receive messages without refreshing the chat page, and so on.

 RPC mechanism allows calling a function from a different code remotely via a WebSocket.

-Therefore, the WAMP protocol implies that there is a WebSocket server that plays a role of message broker; there are ways for the application components to register topics for messages, publish messages to topics and subscribe to topic messages.
+Therefore, the WAMP protocol implies that there is a WebSocket server that plays the role of message broker; there are ways for the application components to register topics for messages, publish messages to topics, and subscribe to topic messages.

 In Oro applications, all WebSocket-related functionality is provided by OroSyncBundle.
-As OroSyncBundle is part of OroPlatform, which is the base for all Oro applications, the WebSockets functionality exists in all Oro applications.
+As OroSyncBundle is part of OroPlatform, which is the base for all Oro applications, the WebSocket functionality exists in all Oro applications.

-WebSockets functionality exists only in the admin UI of Oro applications which allows for guaranteed authentication of all clients who subscribe to the topic messages.
+WebSocket functionality exists only in the Oro application admin UI which guarantees authentication of all clients who subscribe to the topic messages.

-You need to Setup and Configure websockets functionality before you can start using it in Oro applications.
+You need to Setup and Configure websocket functionality before you can start using it in Oro applications.

-Out-of-the-box, OroSyncBundle uses WebSockets connection for two purposes:
+Out-of-the-box, OroSyncBundle uses WebSocket connection for two purposes: